 When people toss and turn most evenings, constantly wake throughout the night or early morning, or do not feel refreshed the next morning even after sleeping enough, they may notice worsened mood, diminished desire to spend time with friends and family, change in appearance, nonexistent energy level, and a lack of ability to concentrate.
 In other words, a lack of sleep can affect almost every aspect of a person’s life.
 To make things worse, as people become more preoccupied with their lack of sleep, they may become more frustrated, which then impacts their sleep even more.

 Research demonstrates that treating insomnia without medication can be achieved through techniques such as hypnosis, mindfulness, and CBT.
 Our clinicians use hypnotic and mindfulness techniques combined with CBT for Insomnia to increase both the quality and quantity of sleep, and to address underlying reasons for insomnia.
 Clients will acquire new skills to change their sleep habits in order to get more sleep, learn ways to reach a more relaxed state to enjoy a better quality of sleep, and increase their daily functioning to get back to being the person they were before the insomnia began.
-Throughout treatment, our therapists use interpersonal exploration to help uncover the underlying reasons for insomnia in order to prevent future bouts of sleeplessness and help decrease negative emotions (e.g., depression, anxiety, or irritability).
+Our therapists also use interpersonal exploration to help uncover the underlying reasons for insomnia in order to prevent future bouts of sleeplessness and help decrease negative emotions (e.g., depression, anxiety, or irritability).

 No items found.